DevSecOps-Core/.github/profile/README.md

 [![logo-url][]][repo-url]

 # Welcome to DevSecOps <br>
-A staging ground for DevOps
+A staging ground for DevOps - We love code!

 </div>